boltops-tools/sonic/docs/_docs/tutorial-ssh.md

 Sonic allows you to quickly ssh into an instance.

-When working with AWS EC2 often times it is helpful ssh into the instance to debug.
-In order to ssh into the instance the first thing you do is go to the EC2 Console and grab the public ip address.
+Often times when working with AWS EC2 it is helpful to ssh into an instance to debug.
+In order to ssh into an instance the first thing you do is go to the EC2 Console and grab the public ip address.

 <img src="/img/tutorials/ec2-console-public-ip.png" class="doc-photo" />